flyaflya/toolingForDS/vision.md

 # The Vision

-The data storyteller changes the real-world by cycling through four inter-dependent stages of effortas shown in the figure below:
+The data storyteller changes the real-world by cycling through four inter-dependent stages of effort as shown in the figure below:

 \fig{stagesOfADataStory.jpg}